uber/uber-licence/README.md

 Running the `uber-licence` binary adds licencing information to every javascript file in your project.

-You can also run `uber-licence --dry` where it does not mutate any files and instead outputs -1
+You can run `uber-licence --dry` where it does not mutate any files and instead outputs -1.

+You can use `--file` and `--dir` to specify your own file and directory filters to select source files to consider.

 ## Recommended usage